That’s Kowar with a K: 13 in Gators’ 6-1 CWS win over Texas

 The Gators played error-free against the Longhorns, and their offense had 10 hits.

-Kowar didn’t allow a base runner past second until the seventh, when Jake McKenzie singled leading off and ended up at third on Masen Hibbeler’s double with none out.
-Kowar struck out Tate Shaw and Ryan Reynolds and left to applause from both Florida and Texas fans.
-Jordan Butler came on and struck out David Hamilton.
+Kowar (10-5) didn’t allow a base runner past second until the seventh.
+With runners on second and third, Kowar struck out Tate Shaw and Ryan Reynolds and then left to applause from both Florida and Texas fans.

+“The first inning, the first three batters I didn’t make really any quality pitches,” Kowar said.
+“Getting through that first was big, and then I was able to kind of get the fastball command working, and everything else played off of that the rest of the way.”

-Chase Shugart took over for Henley and kept it a 1-0 game until there were two outs in the sixth.
+Chase Shugart took over for Henley in the third and kept it a 1-0 game until there were two outs in the sixth.
 Nelson Maldonado’s RBI single came before India’s 21st home run of the season made it 5-0.

-Nick Horvath homered for Florida in the eighth.
+“Nelson, the whole year, he’s a clutch hitter for us,” India said.
+“He rarely strikes out.
+He competes at the plate.
+That’s what we needed.
+And he came through clutch for us.
+As they say, hitting is contagious.
+Just pass it on to me and I’ll pass it on to the next.”

 Texas (42-23) broke through for a run in the eighth on DJ Petrinsky’s one-out single.